Russia: Persecution of Journalists Continues

-The court will consider a freedom of information abuse case, in what seems to be the first such case before the court of the world’s coldest city at the East of Siberia, the weekly reported.
+The court will consider a freedom of information abuse case, in what appears to be the first such case to come before the court of the world’s coldest city in eastern Siberia, the weekly reported.

 Pressing unprecedented charges against Romanov, district police in Yakutsk also said fragments of his article could “affect people’s subconsciousness.”

-Russian president Putin oversees the work of both - FSO and FSB, according to government’s web pages.
+Russian president Putin oversees the work of both the FSO and FSB, according to government’s web pages.